idio-lang/DIPS/source/implementing-idio/virtual-machine/register-machine.rst

 Here, the continuations would be at risk of saving, ready to restore, file descriptors that were transiently opened which will get closed in the cleanup thunk.
-That does happen in ``with-handle-redir`` in :file:`job-control.idio` although the problem isn't restricted to there, anyone could make the same mistake.
+That does happen in ``with-handle-redir`` in :file:`lib/job-control.idio` although the problem isn't restricted to there, anyone could make the same mistake.

 .. include:: ../../commit.rst